vinyll/anywhere/README.md

         }
     </script>

-Now if you widh to get the content from the _my-content.md_ file, just add a `data-anywhere="my-content"` attribute to some tag in your HTML.
+Getting the content from the _my-content.md_ file is as simple as adding a `data-anywhere="my-content"` attribute to some HTML tag.
 You only need to mention the filename, not the filetype which will be appened (_.md_ extension).

 The example below will therefore get the markdown content from _https:github.com/vinyll/anywhere/my-content.md_, convert it into HTML and render it into.